The traditional use of an annuity is to safely turn accumulated assets into income.

 ‘Safe Growth’ annuities help you accumulate and protect your money without locking in to a specific income stream or payout.
 Let’s take a closer look at each:

-Lump Sum Secondary Market Annuities are one of the best ways to protect and grow money in a tax deferred, compound manner.
-These are typically single payment, absolute guaranteed and period certain payments from top rated carriers.
-Click on to learn more about Lump Sum Secondary Market Annuities.
+Lump Sum DCF Payments are one of the best ways to protect and grow money in a tax-deferred, compound manner.
+These are typically single payment, absolute fixed and period certain payments from top-rated carriers.
+Click on to learn more about Lump Sums.

 Fixed Annuities will pay a certain interest rate over a set period of time while the funds are in the “accumulation” phase.
 Similar to CDs, the return on fixed annuities is typically somewhat low.
 However, these products also offer guarantees and principal protection, so they can be a viable option for those who are seeking safety.